4TUResearchData-Carpentries/data_carpentry_learners/README.md

 # Data Carpentry Learners' Repository

-Welcome to the Learner resources for Data Carpentry workshops hosted by the consortium of Leiden University, TU Delft, Erasmus University and Vrije Universiteit Amsterdam.
+Welcome!
+This repository contains learning materials for the Data Carpentry workshops organized by Leiden University, TU Delft, Erasmus University, and Vrije Universiteit Amsterdam.

-Here you will find a repository of notes, resources and type-along logs that support your learning in the Data Carpentries course.
+Here you will find notes, resources, and type-along logs to support your learning during the workshop.
+This GitHub repository is like a shared folder where your instructors will upload and update code and materials as the lessons progress.

 ## Live Notes from R lessons
-The repository should mimic the project structure of the `R` project that has been created by the instructors during the Data Carpentry.
-To find needed files, you can:
+This repository follows the same structure as the RStudio project created by your instructor during the workshop.

+To find the files you need to do one of the following:

-- In the files list above, go to a folder icon with the name of the project that the instructor has created.
-This folder is likely called `data-carpentry`.
+1. In the file list above, click the folder with the name of the R project (likely called `data-carpentry`).
-- Go to the file in which the instructor is now coding:
+2. Open the file the instructor is currently working in:

   - **Day 1:**
      - [intro-r.R](https://github.com/4TUResearchData-Carpentries/data_carpentry_learners/blob/2025-07-01-ldev-delft/data-carpentry/scripts/intro-r.R)
      - [starting-data.R](https://github.com/4TUResearchData-Carpentries/data_carpentry_learners/blob/2025-07-01-ldev-delft/data-carpentry/scripts/starting-data.R)